Setting Up MariaDB for Testing for SQL Server Users

-As a general rule, for new installations it's better to choose the latest Generally Available version.
+As a general rule, for new installations it's better to choose the latest Generally Available (GA) version.

-If you need to work with an existing production instance, you should use the same version in testing of course.
+If you need to work with an existing production instance, you should of course use the same version in testing.
 However, deprecated versions should not be used in production, because they could be exposed to vulnerabilities that will never be fixed.
-See deprecation-policy if you are not sure about the version you are using.
+See deprecation policies if you are not sure about the version you are using.

 Setting up MariaDB on Windows

 There are two different ways to use MariaDB on Windows natively: using Zip packages or MSI packages.